 Legislation: Business sectors supervised by HMRC: Introduction

-The Money Laundering Regulations appoint HMRC as the supervisor for certain categories of business.
+The Regulations appoint HMRC as the supervisor for certain categories of business.

-Under the Money Laundering Regulations 2007 HMRC are the supervisory body for:
+Under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 HMRC is the supervisory body for:

 - Bureaux De Change

 - Money Transmitters